Lubbock Chamber of Commerce 2019 State Policy Priorities

 EDUCATION/EDUCATION REFORM/WORKFORCE TRAINING

 Principles.
-Raise education standards and align skills to better prepare children in Texas; ensure that Texas students have pathways to high-paying, skilled careers in high growth STEM areas and graduate career- or college-ready, with the skills and training expected by employers.
+Align skills and education standards to better prepare children in Texas; ensure that Texas students have pathways to high-paying, skilled careers in high growth STEM areas and graduate career- or college-ready, with the skills and training expected by employers.

 60x30 TX Plan.
 Support an education plan in which 60 percent of Texans between the age of 25 and 34 hold some kind of degree or post-secondary certification by the year 2030.